Cecil 1969 Indy history

 The MVS team continued through 1972 and 1973 with Coyote and Eagle cars, before Sommers, Malless, and Voigt finally closed down their team in September 1973.
 At the time, they were said to be selling "two Coyotes, an Eagle, and a Jack Brabhamn-built chassis", the latter probably being a reference to the #29 Morris, as the #19 Cecil had been sold shortly before this to Lloyd Gifford, who entered it for driver Benny Rapp from September 1973 to 1975.

 Probably built late in 1969, but not known to have raced until 1970.
 Raced by Ronnie Bucknum in 1970 as the #19 MVS Special with stock block Ford or turbo Ford engines.
-Retained for 1971, again as the #19, for Arnie Knepper and others.
-Sold to Lloyd Gifford (Ft Wayne, IN) to replace an anciant Gerhardt and entered for Benny Rapp from Michigan 1973 to 1975 or 1976.
+Retained for 1971, again as the #19, when it was used by Arnie Knepper at the Indy 500, but he did not make a qualifying attempt.
+Bud Tingelstad failed to qualify it at Milwaukee in June, then Bon Harkey drove in practice at Pocono before being asked to step aside for Bob Harkey, who qualified, but retired early in the race.
+The car was not seen in 1972 but was then sold to Lloyd Gifford (Ft Wayne, IN) to replace an ancient Gerhardt and entered for Benny Rapp from Michigan 1973 to 1975 or 1976.
 At least one entry list in 1975 described it as a "Brabham".
 About 1985, it was bought from Gifford by Jim Mann who sold it directly to collector Bill Wiswedel (Holland, Michigan).
 It was retained in Bill's collection still in its red-and-blue Gifford livery until he sold it to Mark Klingerman (Bourbon, IN) in August 2014.
 Restored in early 2015 and present at the historic event at Indy in May, but not quite ready to run.
 On display at the Historic Indycar Exhibitions in 2016, 2017 and 2019.

-Driven by: Ronnie Bucknum, Arnie Knepper, Bob Harkey and Benny Rapp.
+Driven by: Ronnie Bucknum, Arnie Knepper, Bud Tingelstad, Bob Harkey and Benny Rapp.
 First race: Sears Point (R2), 5 Apr 1970.
 Total of 6 recorded races.